 Certificate program requirements

 Description: Covers fundamentals of machine shop theory and safe practices.
-Provides familiarization with tools, equipment, and practices of tool, die, and precision metal working industries.
-Includes introduction to mills, drill press, lathes, and surface grinders.
+Provides familiarization with tools, equipment, and practices of the precision metal working industry.
+Includes introduction to mills, drill press, and lathes.
 Students are provided classroom and laboratory learning experiences.
 Students may earn NIMS credentials.

 Prerequisite: MFT 105 with a grade of C or better.